ORGANISERS are hoping the sun will shine on the Links for the annual Burntisland Highland Games on Monday.

 A healthy entry of competitors for the dancing, athletics, heavy events and the popular Binn Hill Race is expected once again this year.

 More than 100 dancers from as far afield as Canada, America, Australia and across Scotland have registered.

-It will take place in the town’s Burgh Chambers at 11.00 a.m. when David, local councillors and this year’s Burntisland Citizen of the Year Frances Allan, will welcome back former Burntisland residents returning to their roots for the biggest day on the calendar.
+It will take place in the town’s Burgh Chambers at 11.00 a.m. when Mr Jeffrey and local councillors will welcome back former Burntisland residents returning to their roots for the biggest day on the calendar.

 The parade will follow the Exiles reception, leaving the Burgh Chambers at 11.45 a.m. and heading to the Games arena on the Links.

-David added: “We go down to the arena on Sunday morning to start setting up everything and we are there again early on Monday morning to get the sound system set up.”
+She continued: “We go down to the Games arena on Sunday morning to start setting up everything and we are there again early on the Monday morning to get the sound system set up.”

 She added: “We are all hoping for good weather next weekend.”
 Anyone wanting to volunteer should contact Joyce on (01592) 873090.